June 15-18, 2026

 Which are the main activities?

-- Presentations in the fields of biomedicine, bioethics, psychiatrics, sociology, moral philosophy, philosophy of science, geriatrics, epidemiology, patient care, health economics, public health, demography and history of art;
+- Presentations in the fields of moral philosophy, political philosophy, ethics, bioethics, history of religions, sociology, philosophy of science, epidemiology, patient care, health economics, public health and demography;

 - Interactive sessions, such as “tutoring sessions”, aimed at giving participants the opportunity to discuss their own research ideas with senior speakers in individual or small group meetings.